Welcome to today's edition of the Rush 24-7 podcast.

 That's a legitimate question.

-Did they make her do anything in?
+Did they make her do anything?

 Was she waterboarded?

-That's a did they did they waterboard?
+Yeah, did they waterboard?

-Did they threaten deportation?
+Did they threaten her family?

-What did they do?
+What did they do to get this confession?

-And she did an interview with uh Philadelphia.
+And she did an interview with Philadelphia.

-Talk radio in Philadelphia.
+Yeah, Talk Radio in Philadelphia.

-Cheryl Atkison said, I wouldn't be surprised if sometimes there is that level of cooperation with some questions.
+And responding to comments regarding Catherine Onaya, the Phoenix reporter, Cheryl Atkinson said, I wouldn't be surprised if sometimes there is that level of cooperation with some questions.

 The White House correspondents are always friendlier with the press secretary than us reporters.

-So the White House correspondent, Bill Plant, whoever it is, might ask Jay Carney or one of his people about an issue, and they'll be told, ask that briefing.
+So the White House correspondent, Bill Plant, whoever it is, might ask Jay Carney or one of his people about an issue and they'll be told, ask that briefing, ask that at the briefing and I'll answer it.

 They want to answer the question in front of everybody.

-They do know it's coming, and they'll call on you if they know you have a question they want to answer.
+They do know it's coming and they'll call on you if they know you have a question they want to answer.

 There is that kind of coordination sometimes, Cheryl Atkinson says.